zhukovdm/Congo/Congo.Assets/Resources/um.md

 Any board can be encoded into a string with $9$ sections `rank/rank/rank/rank/rank/rank/rank/color/jump`.

-- 7x ranks.
+- $7$ ranks.
 Squares are described from left to right.
 Numbers indicate empty squares, letters indicate pieces.
-- 1x active player color. `w` stands for `white` and `b` stands for `black`.
+- $1$ active player color.
+White player is denoted by `w` and black  `white` and `b` stands for `black`.
-- 1x active monkey jump started at a position.
+- $1$ active monkey jump started at a position.
 If monkey jump doesn't happen, then the last field is $-1$.
 Otherwise, there should be a square, from which monkey has started its jump.